Quicr/quicr-arch-spec/moq-arch.md

   or both.
 May also implement a Relay Function in certain contexts.

-* Named Object: Application level chunk of Data that has a unique Name, a limited lifetime, priority and is transported via this protocol.
+* Named Object: Application level chunk of Data that has a unique Name, a limited lifetime, priority and is transported via QuicR protocol.

 * Origin server: Component managing the QuicR namespace for a specific application and is responsible for establishing trust between clients